ErlanRG/pcn_generator/README.md

 Because of these two reasons, you may find one or two bugs with the program.
 If you do, feel free to report the issues you encounter so I can work on the patches.

-However, and since NO ONE asked me to this and it is not an official Teradyne process, I am **_not_** forced to keep developing this tool to comply with all the demands.

 ## Motivation